-The best way to prevent theft at the beach is to simply leave everything at home or in your hotel room you don’t need.
-Of course, you have to carry some essential beach equipment, but most of your expensive everyday devices are replaceable with classic, cheap stuff.
+The best way to prevent theft at the beach is to leave everything at home or in your hotel room you don’t need.
+Of course, you must carry some essential beach equipment, but most of your expensive everyday devices are replaceable with classic, cheap stuff.
 Your trip to the beach will be less worrying if you reduce the risk of beach theft by not bringing too many valuables to the sand.

 Lady reading book at the beach